neondatabase/postgresql_anonymizer/docs/dynamic_masking.md

 GRANT pg_read_all_data to skynet;
 ```

-**NOTE:** If you are running PostgreSQL 13 or if you want a more
+**NOTE:** If you want a more fine-grained access policy you can grant access
-fine-grained access policy you can grant access more precisely, for instance:
+more precisely, for instance:

 ```sql
 GRANT USAGE ON SCHEMA public TO skynet;